-- 118 Based on the above, the information provided in studies i. and ii. does not cover the key specification(s) required by the OECD TG 473. - 119 Therefore, the information requirement is not fulfilled. - 120 In your comments to the draft decision, the information you provided addresses the deficiencies identified, as explained in Section 0.1. - 121 However, as the information is currently not available in your registration dossier, the data gap remains.
-You should submit this information in an updated registration dossier by the deadline set in the decision.

-4.3.
-Specification of the study design

-To fulfil the information requirement for the Substance, either in vitro cytogenicity study in mammalian cells (Annex VIII, Section 8.4.2., test method OECD TG 473) or in vitro micronucleus study (Annex VIII, Section 8.4.2., test method OECD TG 487) are considered suitable.
+- The information provided in studies i. and ii. does not cover the key specification(s) required by the OECD TG 473. - 110 Therefore, the information requirement is not fulfilled. - In your comments to the draft decision, the information you provided addresses the deficiencies identified, as explained in Section 0.1.
+Furthermore, you have provided robust study summaries with the information that addresses the deficiencies identified under "4.2.2 Source study not adequate for the information requirement" above. - However, as the information is currently not available in your registration dossier, the data gap remains.
+You should submit this information in an updated registration dossier by the deadline set in the decision. - 4.3.
+Specification of the study design - To fulfil the information requirement for the Substance, either in vitro cytogenicity study in mammalian cells (Annex VIII, Section 8.4.2., test method OECD TG 473) or in vitro micronucleus study (Annex VIII, Section 8.4.2., test method OECD TG 487) are considered suitable.